CSC207-UofT/course-project-all-stars/phase2/design_document.md

 	projectname - src - Person - Doctor

 In which case, the Person package has many use cases within it and grouping them into a package was most sensible.
 By allowing us some freedom we could decide which category would perform best with particular usage situations.
-Another instance would be our package named Priority, which contains all the classes and interfaces related to priority queues in our application.
+Another instance would be our package named priority, which contains all the classes and interfaces related to priority queues in our application.

 From a version control perspective, the task distribution according to this packaging proved useful when each person was working on a feature in their branch.
 We believe this use is most effective for our work because within every high-level aspect, there are many use cases.